edheltzel/dotfiles/README.md

 ### Vim (vim/)

-I'd suggest you take a look at this file
+I'd suggest you take a look at this configuration - I use NeoVim

 - setup.sh - Symlinks all vim files to `~/`
-- .vimrc - Basic Vim configuration
-- If you feel bold, you could just open vim and run `:PlugInstall`

 ### Helper Scripts (scripts/)